jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 called "hemitonic",
 are a different and more dissonant beast.
-Examples include the Japanese "in" or "Sakura" pentatonic scale, and certain interpretations of the Blues scale, such as the one given later in this chapter.
+Examples include the Japanese "in" or "Sakura" pentatonic scale, and certain interpretations of the blues scale such as the one given later in this chapter.

 Pentatonic scales with semitones are less common.
 In most cases,
 when people talk about pentatonic scales they are referring to scales without semitones.

+### Properties of pentatonic intervals

 Pentatonic scales without semitones can be played using only the black keys on a piano keyboard.